Springs Rescue Mission is a “low-barrier” shelter — but what exactly does that mean?

 Although the exact definition of “low-barrier” varies greatly depending on who you ask, it essentially means that the requirements for entry are limited or minimal.
 With a focus on “harm reduction,” low-barrier shelters encourage homeless individuals to seek resources by eliminating those obstacles.

-“The overall thought process is to get as many people off the streets as possible,” said Guest Services Director Robert Farmer.
+“The overall thought process is to get as many people off the streets as possible,” said Tyler Peoples, Director of Housing.
 “We open our doors, hold our arms out and everyone is welcome to come in.
 We’ve tried to remove every reason that might keep someone from coming to the shelter: no identification required, pets are welcome, we don’t do background checks, sobriety is not a requirement.”

 The Mission began its transition to this model in 2016, after a City of Colorado Springs report indicated an urgent need for 370 additional low-barrier shelter beds in the community.
 Another report in 2018 revealed once again a 300-bed deficit in the community’s shelter programs, spurring local homeless service providers to action.